selfdriven-foundation/selfdriven-ai/docs/pages/research-the-rising-tank.md

 Whether societies rise with it depends on how quickly people can let go of what holds them in place.

-## Constructive Actions

-- If you can, speak with your local government representative.
-They may not have the solution, but they need to become more aware of the situation many people are facing, now.

-- Seek out or create a local community group for people in the same situation as you — many are in the same situation.

-- Read [Constructive Preparation](/research/constructive-preparation) - your mind, finances, family & community.

-- Speak to your institutions about support.

-- Most importantly share it with your trusted relationships.

-> You are not alone, we are all in this.

 ## As a Podcast

 ### The Danger of Stability, The Risking Tank, 20min